-On our first full day in Tokyo, we had just come out of a fantastic showing at the Robot Restaurant in Shinjuku, when we wandered over to Golden Gai for one of our first ramen experiences in Tokyo: Nagi.
+On my first full day in Tokyo, I had just come out of a fantastic showing at the Robot Restaurant in Shinjuku, when I wandered over to Golden Gai for one of our first ramen experiences in Tokyo: Nagi.

-Walking our way up the steep and narrow stairway, we were greeted by a friendly face who explained that we could pay for our orders at the vending machine (our first experience doing that too!) and hand our tickets to him.
+Walking our way up the steep and narrow stairway, I was greeted by a friendly face who explained that we could pay for our orders at the vending machine (my first experience doing that too!) and hand my ticket to him.

-Once we picked our orders (we both opted for the niboshi ramen, which is an anchovy broth!), we handed our tickets to the person who greeted us, who then informed the chef of our orders.
+Once I picked my order (I opted for the niboshi ramen, which is an anchovy broth!), I handed my ticket to the person who greeted me, who then informed the chef of my order.

-After a few minutes of waiting in a pair of cramped seats in a corner of this tiny little ramen-ya, the chef handed us two bowls of some of the best ramen I've ever seen and smelled.
+After a few minutes of waiting in a cramped seat in the corner of this tiny little ramen-ya, the chef handed me a bowl of some of the best ramen I've ever seen and smelled.

 The broth was rich and tasty, the soft boiled egg was perfect, the meat was generous with the portions and delicious, the anchovy flavour permeating with every bite, and the noodles were cooked just right.

 Oh man.
 I'm getting hungry just remembering how good this was.

 During my first week in Tokyo, I was working during the day.
 Generally, I worked out of an AirBnb, because of the easy access to electrical outlets and comfortable seating.

 On one of those days, I decided to venture out for a quick and easy lunch, stopping in front of Shinbu Sakiya.